chas-academy/u10-business-idea-grupp-4-movies/README.md

 ### Laravel
 Laravel is written in php therefore we have chosen to follow [PSR-12](https://www.php-fig.org/psr/psr-12/)<br/>
 To make life easier we use php [codesniffer](https://github.com/squizlabs/PHP_CodeSniffer).

 ### Angular
+We are following the strict rules of [TypeScript](https://www.typescriptlang.org/).

 ## Getting started